Samsung suffers German court setback in Apple battle

 Samsung has spent some $60 million in Apple-related legal expenses so far since the legal battle in April, a senior Samsung executive said.

-The ITC found in December that Taiwan's HTC (2498.TW) had infringed an Apple patent.
+The ITC found in December that Taiwan's HTC had infringed an Apple patent.

 (Editing by Michael Urquhart)